We face times when our technologies are developing faster than our ideological capacity to map out their long-term consequences. This is leading to:

 - management oversight

-These are the core principles commonly used in bioethics extended with the principle of explicability (understood as incorporating both the epistemological sense of intelligibility and in the ethical sense of accountability) ° and governance (unerstood as an entry point to compliance with any of the other 5 principles).
+These are the core principles commonly used in bioethics extended with the principle of explicability (understood as incorporating both intelligibility and accountability)° and governance (understood as an entry point to compliance with any of the other 5 principles).

 - Floridi, L., & Cowls, J. (2019).
 A Unified Framework of Five Principles for AI in Society.
 Harvard Data Science Review.